University Handbook, Section K:

 K75 Greek fraternity and sorority affairs.
 The Greek Affairs Office serves 29 national fraternities and 15 national sororities.
 Total Greek membership averages approximately 2,700 students.
 The majority of chapters own and operate houses, which accommodate a range of 30-70 members each.
 Sorority freshmen are encouraged to live in the residence halls.
 Each Greek chapter house operates a complete kitchen facility and usually employs a housemother.
 Sororities select new members during formal rush held in August of each year, while fraternities rush primarily during the summer months.
 The governing bodies for fraternities and sororities are the Interfraternity and Panhellenic Councils, composed of representatives from all chapters.
 The advisor for Greek Affairs can be reached by campus telephone.

 K76 McCain Auditorium.
 McCain Auditorium sponsors a series of attractions each year and features some of the best nationally known cultural attractions.
 The range of attractions includes symphony orchestras, touring ballet companies, theater productions, recitalists, and popular recording and television artists.
 Art displays are also featured in the foyer from time to time.
-The Department of Music presents local choral groups, the Kansas State University Symphony, stage and marching bands, the Woodwind Ensemble, the Central States Jazz Festival, recitals, and conventions of music teaching organizations within Kansas and the surrounding states.
+The Department of Music presents local choral groups, the K-State Symphony, stage and marching bands, the Woodwind Ensemble, the Central States Jazz Festival, recitals, and conventions of music teaching organizations within Kansas and the surrounding states.

 K77 The Department of Speech and the K-State Players present two plays, a Broadway musical, an evening of opera, and ballet recitals during the academic year.

-K78 Approximately eight to ten Landon lectures and All-University Convocations are presented in McCain Auditorium.
+K78 Approximately eight to ten Landon Lectures and All-University Convocations are presented in McCain Auditorium.
 These are free, open to the public, and present nationally known figures.

 K79 McCain Auditorium is also used for educational purposes with a course on theater appreciation offered by the Department of Speech.
 A listening laboratory class, which explores the various aspects of the history of music, is offered by the Department of Music.